bekce/play-jongo-2117/README.md

 PlayJongo Play 2.6.x Module (bekce's fork)
 ==========================================

-This fork actually WORKS for Play 2.6+.
+This fork actually WORKS for Play 2.6.x and Scala 2.12.2

 Edit your `build.sbt` like: